gavanderhoorn/dominh/README.md

 Domin-a (the `h` is silent).

+### Why can't I change active payload?

+According to Fanuc, changing *just* the system variables which contain information about payload schedules is not sufficient.
+The UI on the TP triggers updates of internal controller settings other than those system variables, and writing to the variables alone does not trigger those internal updates.
+The PCDK does not have that problem as it uses FANUC RPC (on `tcp://:3002`) which has a direct interface to controller internals.

 ## Disclaimer

 The author of this software is not affiliated with FANUC Corporation in any way.